Binozo/TelegramNotifier/README.md

 # Telegram Messenger

-This action sends you messages you through Telegram.
+This action allows you to send messages through Telegram

 ## Inputs